AndrewSpano/USI-ML-Projects/README.md

 # USI Machine Learning Projects

-There projects are from the Machine Learning course 2019-2020 of USI, Lugano.
+The projects are from the Machine Learning course 2019-2020 of USI, Lugano.
 Both Projects were mainly developed using the Keras library, and some scikit-learn.

 ## Project 1